- About Me

 Have you ever used arugula in your salads?
 I never did until recently!

 I always thought that arugula bitter so I never used it in my salads.
-While on vacation I had a salad with arugula and it was so good, that I couldn’t believe that I don’t use it.
-I probably had salad that had old arugula in it and assumed that this was how it was supposed to taste!
+While on vacation I had a salad made with arugula and it was so good.
+I never used arugula because I once had a salad that had it, but it was so bitter (it must have been old!) that I just assumed that this was how it supposed to taste.

 Inspired by the salad I had, I knew I had to try arugula again.
 This salad is colorful, has a nice crunch from the cabbage and the cooked grains give it a nice nutty and chewy texture.
 The salad dressing is a little sweet and tangy and really complements it!